gavinmcfarland/flex-gap-polyfill/README.md

 ## Options

+- `only`

+    __Type__: Array __Default__: undefined

+    When `true` polyfill will only apply when `display: flex | inline-flex` and `gap` are used in the same rule.
+Provide an array of selectors to match additional rules.
+Can be `strings` or `regexes`.
+Inlcude `/* apply fgp */` within a rule to manually apply the polyfill.

 - `flexGapNotSupported`

     __Type__: String __Default__: false

-    Manually specify a selector to use when flex gap is not supported by [detection via JavaScript](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/css/flexgap.js), eg `flexGapNotSupported: '.no-flex-gap'`.
+    Manually specify a selector to use when flex gap is not supported by [detection via JavaScript](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/css/flexgap.js), eg `flexGapNotSupported: '.flex-gap-not-supported'`.

 <!-- - `tailwindCSS`